Jurn de Vries

-De Vries was a member of the Senate from 1999 to 2003 and in 2007.
+De Vries was a member of the Senate from 1999 to 2003 and in 2007 for the Reformed Political League and the ChristianUnion, respectively.
 He was also a member of the municipal council of Amersfoort.

+From 1974 to 2001, he was editor-in-chief of the Nederlands Dagblad, a Reformed newspaper.

 He studied theology at the Theological University of the Reformed Churches and is a member of the Reformed Churches in the Netherlands (Liberated).